Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Supplementary Note 3: Mean-field critical temperature

 In this section, we compute the temperature $T_{BCS}$ at which the order parameters vanish within mean-field theory in isolated flat bands with uniform pairing.
-We use a mean-field approximation of the interacting part of the Hubbard model (Eq.~\eqref{eq.hubbard}),
+We use a mean-field approximation of the interacting part of the Hubbard model (Eq.
+(1) of the main text),

 where $\Delta_{i\alpha} = U\langle c_{i\alpha\downarrow} c_{i\alpha\uparrow} \rangle$ is the mean-field order parameter.
 Assuming that $\Delta_{i\alpha} = \Delta_{\alpha}$ is independent of the unit cell, the Hamiltonian in momentum space can be written in terms of the Bogoliubov-de-Gennes Hamiltonian $H_{\rm BdG}$ as $H=\sum_{\vec{k}}\vec{c}^{\dag}_{\vec{k}} H_{\rm BdG} \vec{c}^{\vphantom{\dag}}_{\vec{k}}$, with